-The average expense rate for a muni ETF is 0.27 percent, compared to 0.98 percent for an open-end muni mutual fund, Morningstar says.
+The average expense ratio for a muni ETF is 0.3 percent, compared to 0.98 percent for an open-end muni mutual fund, Morningstar says.

 But Sjoblom says mutual funds carry some advantages over ETFs.
 While ETFs are based on an index, mutual fund managers can choose their holdings as they see fit.
 And while some mutual funds are risker than ETFs, ETFs can have credit issues, too.